-Town in would be listed of the striangle signific Daylight triangle standards are more appropriate within an Engineering Standards document.
+Daylight triangle standards are more appropriate within an Engineering Standards document.
 If the Town insists on including this in the Official Plan, the table should specify where daylight roundings would be required versus daylight triangles .
-Rear lane intersection daylighting requirements should be listed.
+Rear lane intersection daylighting requirements should also be listed.
 Note there is duplication of the Collector Road to Collector Road standard.
-Also, we find so of the standards to be excessive for communities which are intended to be compact.
-Oversized dayl triangles result in excessive side yards for lots abutting the daylight triangle as the triangle consumes significant amount of lot frontage.
-This also results in poor built form articulation of the intersection request the Town consider the following: Intersection Land Dedication Dimensions Public Lane to Local or Collector Road Triangle 2.5 metres by 2.5 metres 11.3.15 Table 11-2 Local Road to Local Road Rounding 5 metres by 5 metres Local Road to Collector Road Rounding 7.5 metres by 7.5 metres Collector Road to Collector Road Triangle 7.5 metres by 7.5 metres Local Road to Arterial Road Triangle 10 metres by 10 metres Collector Road to Arterial Road Triangle 10 metres by 10 metres Arterial Road to Arterial Road Triangle 15 metres by 15 metres Any Town Road intersecting a Regional Road Triangle 15 metres by 15 metres 11.3.15 The conveyance of daylight triangles having lesser dimensions than specified in Table C2 will only be accepted where the reduce standard is proven to be acceptable to the Town, subject to the criteria in this Plan. triangle triangle sensitive within revised e may suit a sightline and the and road character may be reasons such as bouleven the roadway.
-In light of the las follows: functional road in not exceed sight and design, sides e proposed Tab requirement in one installine requirements dep valk, posted speed, roa le C2 and this policy, was er dimensions than spec e.
-For example, a standard daylight tance, but the exact same daylight ending on a number of context ad curvature, active transportation e request that the policy be cified in Table C2 may be the satisfaction of the Town.
+Also, we find some of the standards to be excessive for communities which are intended to be compact.
+Oversized daylight triangles result in excessive side yards for lots abutting the daylight triangle as the triangle consumes a significant amount of lot frontage.
+This also results in poor built form articulation of the intersection.
+We request the Town consider the following: Intersection Land Dedication Dimensions Public Lane to Local or Collector Road Triangle 2.5 metres by 2.5 metres 11.3.15 Table 11-2 Local Road to Local Road Rounding 5 metres by 5 metres Local Road to Collector Road Rounding 7.5 metres by 7.5 metres Collector Road to Collector Road Triangle 7.5 metres by 7.5 metres Local Road to Arterial Road Triangle 10 metres by 10 metres Collector Road to Arterial Road Triangle 10 metres by 10 metres Arterial Road to Arterial Road Triangle 15 metres by 15 metres Any Town Road intersecting a Regional Road Triangle 15 metres by 15 metres 11.3.15 The conveyance of daylight triangles having lesser dimensions than specified in Table C2 will only be accepted where the reduce standard is proven to be acceptable to the Town, subject to the criteria in this Plan.
+The appropriateness of daylight triangle standards are context sensitive.
+For example, a stand triangle may suit a sightline and functional road requirement in one instance, but the exact sat triangle and road character may not exceed sightline requirements depending on a number of sensitive reasons such as boulevard design, sidewalk, posted speed, road curvature, active trawithin the roadway.
+In light of the proposed Table C2 and this policy, we request that the policy revised as follows: The conveyance of daylight triangles having lesser dimensions than specified in Table C2 may be a standard triangles. tance, but the exact same daylight bending on a number of context ad curvature, active transportation be request that the policy be the satisfaction of the Town.